 - salt and lemon juice to taste

-Remove the stems, wash the bear garlic leaves and chop them on a board.
-Place in a bowl with a little oil and use a blender to break the leaves further.
+- Grate the cheese finely.
+Wash the bear garlic leaves and remove the stems.
+Chop the leaves on a board and place in a bowl with a little oil.
+Use a blender to break the leaves further.

 If not used, cover with clingfilm and store in the fridge for up to 10 days.